lquatrin/i3d21/assignment_1.md

 ### Tensor operations

 A next experiment consisted on using the functions from PyTorch to optimize arithmetic operations.
 Here, the idea is to multiply each row of a matrix by a number.
-PyTorch supports broadcasting for element-wise operations, so we can use it to greatly improve the efficiency of the code.
+PyTorch supports broadcasting for element-wise operations, so it can be used to greatly improve the efficiency of the code.
 The simplest way to do this matrix multiplication would be implementing a for, multiplying each value of each row by number.
 However, for larger tensors, this turns out to be very costly.

 Here, i made a test with a tensor of size 1000x600.
 When using the **torch.mul** function and * operator, i was able to drastically improve the performance: